GuidanceMantras/GuidanceMantras/README.md

 - Please do not expect your kids to be a topper
 - Please always focus that your kids should have basic education such as Bachelor degreee to get a Job/ be eligible for government exams
 - Please remember that Education is just one of the essiential part of today's life along with water, Air, clothes and food
+- Always know that what happens if you study a specific course/domain, which means the benefits of it in terms of jobs either private/government

 ### After 10th
 - If you are confident enough to clear Science, then take PCMB for Medicine/Engineering, PCMC only for engineering/BBA/BCA